1st Battalion, Royal Australian Regiment: Somalia

 In 1991, the sub-Saharan African nation of Somalia was gripped by a deadly civil war, which coupled with widespread famine, that threatened a humanitarian disaster on a massive scale.
 Initially the global response was slow, but in late 1992 the United Nations requested assistance in securing the nation as it went about the task of reconstructing the shattered nation's infrastructure and delivering humanitarian assistance.
 In response Australia pledged to deploy a 937-strong battalion group in Operation Solace under the auspices of the wider US-led Operation Restore Hope as part of the Unified Task Force (UNITAF) in Somalia.

 1RAR, as part of the Operational Deployment Force, was chosen as the main unit upon which the Australian battalion group would be based and on 17 December 1992 was warned out for deployment.
 Deploying onboard HMAS Tobruk, HMAS Jervis Bay and charter aircraft, the battalion group was committed for a finite period between January and May 1993, and was given responsibility for a 17000 km2 area centred upon Baidoa, which was a provincial town in the south-western area of Somalia.

 During its deployment, 1RAR took part in seven major operations and on 17 February 1993, they had the first of 11 contacts with Somali gunmen.
 Approximately 1,100-foot patrols were undertaken whilst the battalion group was deployed, ensuring the safe delivery of 8,311 tonnes of humanitarian relief supplies.
 Additionally, 935 weapons including 544 rifles and 145 machine guns were seized.
 Seven Somali gunmen were killed, four were wounded and 70 were detained and turned over to the Auxiliary Security Forces.
 On 14 May 1993, the battalion handed responsibility for the Humanitarian Relief Sector to the French element of the United Nations Force.
 1RAR returned to Australia on 22 May 1993 and marched through the streets of Townsville, Queensland.

 Operation Solace was the first active service deployment of Australian soldiers since the Vietnam War.
 Members returning to Australia were awarded the Australian Active Service Medal (AASM) and Infantry Combat Badge (ICB).

+The Inquiry into unit recognition for Australian Defence Force service in Somalia has recommended that the 1 RAR Battalion Group on Operation Solace be awarded the Meritorious Unit Citation.
+This was formally announced by Gazette on the 20th of November 2023 and DEFGRAM 587/2023 on the 7th of December that the unit, amongst others, has been awarded the MUC.
+A formal parade has not yet occurred.